 - Negotiate to set payment terms as "payment in full upon execution of the agreement."
 This will allow for a one-time currency exchange and reduce risk and possible loss of dollars; or

 - Negotiate to set terms for a schedule of payments, remembering to obtain as much up front as possible to reduce risk due to fluctuation in the exchange rate; or

 - Negotiate for monthly, quarterly, etc., reimbursement of costs.
 The exchange rate used would be the rate current at the time payment was received from the sponsor.

-SFS will convert the agreement to U.S. dollars, regardless of the method of payment, at the time an account is established using the Oanda Currency Converter.
-The agreement amount will be adjusted at the time of payment and the PI would be responsible for any shortfall or benefit from any gains.
+SFS will validate the conversion of the agreement to USD, regardless of the method of payment, at the time an account is established using the Oanda Currency Converter.
+The agreement amount will be subsequently revalued at the time of each payment, and the PI/Unit is responsible for any shortfall or benefit from any gains.
 SFS will notify OSP of any fluctuation in the agreement amount.